 The Shilin Night Market is the biggest and well known night market in the city.
 It has two distinct sections, one formerly housed in the old Shilin Market building that has mostly food vendors and small restaurants and the other contains businesses and shops.
 The market was located to a wharf on the Keelung River so agricultural produce from farms in Shilin were being shipped to other ports and sold in this area.
 The influx of customers attracted many new businesses and food vendors that began to establish themselves here thus creating the Shilin Night Market of today.

-A rather obscene picture of me licking my mango ice-cream.
-I was initially thinking of getting the peanut butter flavoured one since I was curious about the taste and that my ice-cream would really look like a penis.
-But guess I’ll just have to stick to my mango ice-cream.
-And in case you were wondering, yes, I did get some attention from walking around licking on my uniquely shaped ice-cream but whatever bitches, I’m on a holiday.
+It’s a mango ice-cream.
+I was initially thinking of getting the peanut butter flavoured one since I was curious about the taste but my ice-cream would really look like a dick.
+I guess I’ll just have to stick to my mango ice-cream.
+I did get some attention from walking around licking on my uniquely shaped ice-cream but whatever, I’m on a holiday.

 Right after I was done with my ice-cream, I got another cold treat – shaven ice with peanut butter (equivalent to ice kachang in Singapore).
 Woohoo, it was heavenly!